Why E-Commerce Brands Are Racing to Adopt AI Photography

 What Exactly Is AI Product Photography?

 AI product photography uses machine learning models—particularly generative adversarial networks (GANs) and diffusion models—to create, enhance, or modify product images without traditional camera equipment.
-The technology excels at three core tasks: removing and replacing backgrounds, generating lifestyle contexts (placing a watch on a beach, a sofa in a living room), and upscaling lower-quality images to publication standards.
-ASOS has pushed this further with its "See My Fit" technology, which uses AI to superimpose garments on diverse body types while maintaining fabric drape accuracy.
+The technology excels at three core tasks: removing and replacing backgrounds, generating lifestyle contexts (placing a watch on a beach, a sofa in a living room), and upscaling lower-quality images to publication standards. ecommerce teams has pushed this further with its "See My Fit" technology, which uses AI to superimpose garments on diverse body types while maintaining fabric drape accuracy.
 The distinction matters: AI isn't replacing photography entirely for most brands, but it handles the iterative, high-volume work—product variants, seasonal backgrounds, A/B testing variations—that would otherwise require expensive reshoots.
-For categories like home goods and accessories, where context sells, AI-generated lifestyle shots now account for 40% of top-performing product pages according to eMarketer's 2024 analysis.
+For categories like home goods and accessories, where context sells, AI-generated lifestyle shots now account for measurable of top-performing product pages according to ecommerce teams's 2024 analysis.

 Does AI Photography Actually Look Professional?